j-fuentes/AsiaTest/README.md

 - Puppet master container: __Running__
 - Generic puppet agents containers: __Running and being commanded by master__
 - Apache container: __Running and receiving configuration from master.
-I have to check if install all the stuff and applies configuration correctly.__
+Puppet fails when inyecting '/etc/munin/munin.conf' into agent.__
 - Mysql container: __ON GOING.__
 - Solr container: __ON GOING.__